 (My 17 year old daughter started her online mail-order business at age 13 and my 15 year old son is starting an online service.)

 We have followed his advice in our ventures, both online and offline, over the past 10 years.
-I recommend the online course, How to Build a Lifetime Business Online, by Peter Carruthers.

 A business gives children motivation for developing the skills and most importantly, helps to build the confidence and experience that they need to succeed in life.